Public Community Events Held in Parks

 Public events can be one of three categories:

-- Hosted/staged at a park (see information below)
+- Hosted/staged at a park – Use Step-by-Step Guide below

 - Sport field event at a park

 Please review the Event Park Guidelines to learn general park rules and regulations.
 The following community parks are suitable for community event reservations from April 15 through October 15 and have park-specific rules and guidelines too: